-Name and qualifications Experience and special responsibilities Ulf Olof Ericson B Ec, B Comm, Grad Dip Advanced Taxation Law, Dip Law (BAB), FCA, MAICD, FTIA Independent, non-executive Director.
+Name and marking the Formation and analysis analysis and analysis analysis and analysis Name and qualifications Experience and special responsibilities Ulf Olof Ericson B Ec, B Comm, Grad Dip Advanced Taxation Law, Dip Law (BAB), FCA, MAICD, FTIA Independent, non-executive Director.
 Chartered Accountant - Partner Huon Group, Chartered Accountants.
-Board member for 21 years and Chairman since 1998.
-Chairman of the Remuneration and Human Resources Committee and member of the Audit and Risk Committee.
-Ulf is Chairman of Albury Wodonga Health, member of several committees of Albury Wodonga Health; Board Member of the Community Advisory Board for the Albury Wodonga Campus of the University of NSW Rural Clinical School; Board Member of Wodonga Institute of TAFE and Chairman of the Audit and Risk Committee of Wodonga Institute of TAFE.
+Board member since June 1988 and Chairman since 1998.
+Chairman of the Remuneration and Human Resources Committee and member of the Audit Committee and the Risk Committee.
+Ulf is Chairman of Albury Wodonga Health, member of several committees of Albury Wodonga Health; Board member of the Community Advisory Board for the Albury Wodonga Campus of the University of NSW Rural Clinical School; Board member of Wodonga Institute of TAFE and Chairman of the Audit and Risk Committee of Wodonga Institute of TAFE.
 Feynella Joy Stocker (Joy) B Ed, M Ed (Adult Ed) Independent, non-executive Director.
 Director, Educational Planning and Development, TAFE NSW Riverina Institute.
-Board member for 16 years.
+Board member since October 1993.
 Appointed as Deputy Chairman in November 2008.
-Member of the Remuneration and Human Resources Committee.
+Chairman of the Risk Committee and member of the Remuneration and Human Resources Committee.
 Joy is a member of the Charles Sturt University Regional Consultative Committee.
 Stuart James Gilchrist B. Eco and Politics Independent, non-executive Director.
 Director.
 Board member since March 2007.
-Member of the Remuneration and Human Resources Committee.
+Member of the Risk Committee and the Remuneration and Human Resources Committee.
 Stuart has been on the Boards of various Mitre 10 companies for 15 years and was Chairman of Mitre 10 South West Ltd for 4 years.
-William Thomas Hanrahan B Bus, Cost Acc P Cert, FCA, FCPA, FCIS, Dip SIA SF Fin, FAICD, B R Studies, B Leg S, Hon D Bus CSturt Independent, non-executive Director.
+William Thomas Hanrahan B Bus, Cost Acc P Cert, FCA, FCPA, FCIS, Dip SIA SF Fin, FAICD, B R Studies, B Leg S, Hon D Bus CSturt Non-independent, Non-executive Director.
 Former CEO of the Society for 20 years.
-Board member for 24 years.
-Chairman of the Audit and Risk Committee.
+Board member since June 1985.
+Chairman of the Audit Committee and member of the Risk Committee.
 Chairperson of the Albury Wodonga Corporation and Chairman of AlburyCity Audit Committee.
-John Albert Knobel CPA Independent, non-executive Director.
-Certified Practising Accountant.
-John retired from the Board on 16 April 2009.
-John was a Board member for 34 years and Deputy Chairman for 23 years.
 Louis Stuart Lieberman Dip Law (SAB), FAICD Independent, non-executive Director.
 Director.
-Board member for 11 years.
-Member of the Remuneration and Human Resources Committee.
+Board member since October 1998.
+Member of the Risk Committee and the Remuneration and Human Resources Committee.
 Lou has had a long career in business, the law and community affairs.
 Leo Francis O'Reilly FCA Independent, non-executive Director.
 Chartered Accountant - former partner of an Accounting Firm.
-Board member for 11 years.
-Member of the Audit and Risk Committee.
-A member of AlburyCity Audit Committee.
+Board member since February 1998.
+Member of the Audit Committee and the Risk Committee.
+Leo is a member of AlburyCity Audit Committee and a community representative Director of the Albury Wodonga Regional GP Network.
 Karyl Denise Osborne (Denise) Independent, non-executive Director.
 Board member since March 2007.
-Member of the Audit and Risk Committee.
-Denise is the Mayor of the Greater Hume Shire Council and is on the Board of the Border Trust, YES Youth & Family Services, Back to Reality, Murray Regional Development Board and Country Energy Regional Advisory Board.
+Member of the Audit Committee and the Risk Committee.
+Denise is the Mayor of the Greater Hume Shire Council and is on the Boards of the YES Youth & Family Services, Back to Reality, ATEL, Murray Regional Development Association, Murray Arts and Country Energy Regional Advisory.